 - (1) All Securities are represented by contracts to purchase such Securities.
-Forward contracts to purchase the Securities were entered into on January 27, 2014.
-All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be January 31, 2014. - (2) Based on the cost of the Securities to the Trust. - (3) Evaluation of Securities by the Trustee was made on the basis of the closing sales price at the Evaluation Time on the day prior to the Initial Date of Deposit.
+Forward contracts to purchase the Securities were entered into on November 3, 2014.
+All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be November 7, 2014. - (2) Based on the cost of the Securities to the Trust. - (3) Evaluation of Securities by the Trustee was made on the basis of the closing sales price at the Evaluation Time on the day prior to the Initial Date of Deposit.
 In accordance with Accounting Standards Codification 820, "Fair Value Measurements", the Securities are classified as Level 1, which refers to security prices determined using quoted prices in active markets for identical securities.
-The Sponsor's Purchase Price is \$150,254.
-The loss to the Sponsor on deposit totals \$(289).
+The Sponsor's purchase price is \$150,368.
+The loss to the Sponsor on deposit totals \$(377). - (4) These are securities of closed-end funds that have elected to be treated as business development companies under the Investment Company Act of 1940.